 Do you have any new projects?

 Did you know?
-There’s a tutoring association for upper-level health science students at the Montpellier-Nîmes Faculty of Medicine!
-Known as TASM3 and easily recognizable thanks to its mascot, THOR the turtle, the association is chaired this year by Siham BELMIR.
-Read her interview below!
+There’s a tutoring association for upper-level health sciences students at the Montpellier-Nîmes Faculty of Medicine!
+Called TASM3 and easily recognizable thanks to its mascot, THOR the turtle, the association is chaired this year by Siham BELMIR.
+Check out her interview below!

 In a nutshell, what is the TASM3 association?